 - Cost pressures and supply chain issues have increased the cost to build the East Stand.
-These come from the Covid-19 pandemic and geopolitical instability.

 - Additionally, the scope has changed as previously the TSB Stand was going to be repaired but that wasn’t possible because of poor ground conditions and insufficient foundation strength.
 That’s meant additional costs such as demolishing the TSB Stand, redesigning and building a new stand.

 - The budget for the stadium redevelopment has moved from $70m to $79.7m.

 - While the budget has increased, the total contributed by ratepayers remains under the $50m approved in 2019 as part of an extensive public consultation and engagement process.

 - The Council secured $30 million in funding from the Government's Infrastructure Reference Group (IRG) programme which has limited the impact of rising construction costs on ratepayers

 - The Yarrow Stadium targeted rate is not changing.